 The Downside: Not much shade; the park gets really congested when there are big crowds.

-The Upside: Great daytime entertainment & shows; special holiday version of afternoon parade (Mickey’s Jingle Jungle Parade).
+The Upside: Great daytime entertainment & shows; special holiday version of afternoon parade (Mickey’s Jingle Jungle Parade); meet and greets with your favorite characters in their holiday duds.

 The MOST important thing to do on a busy day at any of the theme parks is to ARRIVE EARLY!
 Try to be at the gate at least an hour before the park officially opens.
 This will ensure you have a few hours of low wait times on rides and fewer crowds.
 Generally, we recommend you avoid the Disney park with morning Extra Magic Hours — even if you’re staying on resort.